2007 Noto earthquake: Transportation

 Noto Airport temporarily closed due to the fact that 22 cracks were found in the runway.

 A part of the Noto Toll Road temporarily closed since many parts of it collapsed.
 It re-opened on April 27.

 Tsunami

 A tsunami advisory was immediately made for the Kaga coast and Noto coast, and a 22 cm wave hit shore about 30 minutes later.

 Aftershocks

 More than 500 perceptible aftershocks were observed.

 Largest aftershocks are blue, and 4.8~ Mj earthquakes are light blue.

 Response

-The Cabinet Office
+Cabinet Office

 At 9:45, an emergency meeting for this earthquake was held at the Prime Minister's Official Residence.
 Government damage inspecting teams under command of Kensei Mizote were sent to the epicenter area from the 25th to the 26th.

 Ishikawa Prefecture

 At 10:45, an emergency disaster prevention meeting was held.
-375 firefighters were summoned from Toyama Prefecture, Fukui Prefecture, Tokyo prefecture, Kyoto Prefecture, Osaka Prefecture, Shiga prefecture, and Hyogo Prefecture.
+375 firefighters were summoned from Toyama Prefecture, Fukui Prefecture, Tokyo prefecture, Kyoto Prefecture, Osaka Prefecture, Shiga prefecture, and Hyōgo Prefecture.
 They were ordered to leave on 10:42 on the 26th, and left on 11:55.